Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 This scenario plays out 5 to 10 times per day at the average Vagaro salon.
 The annual revenue impact is $48,000 to $159,000.
 For a detailed breakdown, read The True Cost of Missed Calls for Vagaro Businesses.

-The Three Options for Answering Your Vagaro Salon’s Phone
+Your Three Options for Answering the Phone

 Option 1: Hire a Receptionist